pimenvibritania/pimenvibritania/README.md

 Hello I’m Pirman Abdurohman, knows as pimen.
 I’m Web Developer with strong passion to learn new things.
-I’m  Farmiliar with REST API and few of PHP Frameworks like Laravel, Yii3, or Symfony, and currently I’m interesting and exploring about Container Orchestration & GOLANG.
+I’m  Farmiliar with REST API and few of PHP Frameworks like Laravel, Yii3, or Symfony, and currently I’m interesting and exploring about Container Orchestration, Java & GOLANG.
 I enjoy with gaming on my spare time.

 **About me**